Hot Hot Hot!!!

-"Hot Hot Hot!!!" is a single by British rock band the Cure released on 8 February 1988.
+"Hot Hot Hot!!!" is a single by the British rock band the Cure released on 8 February 1988.
 It is taken from their 1987 album Kiss Me, Kiss Me, Kiss Me.
-The song reached number 45 in the UK, whereas it was more successful in Ireland where it reached number 18, and in Spain where it reached the Top 10.
+The song reached number 45 in the UK, and number 18 in Ireland.

 History

 "Hot Hot Hot!!!" was the fourth single released from the album Kiss Me, Kiss Me, Kiss Me—the band's seventh LP.
-In early 1988, it spent three weeks in the UK Singles Chart, peaking at number 45 on 20 February of that year.
+In early 1988, the song spent three weeks in the UK Singles Chart, peaking at number 45 on 20 February.
 In the United States, the song reached number 65 on the Billboard Hot 100, while a remix of the track by François Kevorkian charted at numbers 11 and 50 on the Dance Music/Club Play Singles and the Hot Dance Music/Maxi-Singles Sales charts, respectively.
-It reached its highest chart position in Spain, peaking at number 8; the song was also a hit in Ireland, spending two weeks there and making number 18 on 18 February 1988.
+It was also a hit in Ireland, spending two weeks there and making number 18 on 18 February 1988.
 It spent three weeks on the Dutch charts, reaching number 79 there.
 As with many other singles, the video was directed by Tim Pope, and has been described as "intentionally ridiculous".
 Filmed in black and white, it featured the band as "dwarves" dressed in 1950s clothes.
+Notably, the song was omitted from the original CD release of Kiss Me, Kiss Me, Kiss Me, due to time limits with the Red Book CD that was standard at the time.
+Since 2006, it has been on all re-releases of Kiss Me, Kiss Me, Kiss Me, due to CD limits expanding to 80 minutes.

 Before the song proper begins, Robert Smith can be heard singing "she may be the face I can't forget", the first line of "She" by Charles Aznavour.